Graham Kendrick: Popularity

 "Shine, Jesus, Shine" is regularly highly placed in hymn popularity polls.
 Fellow songwriter and former Kendrick bandmember Stuart Townend has said, "I have no doubt that in 100 years time the name of Kendrick will be alongside Watts and Wesley in the list of the UK's greatest hymnwriters".
 Kendrick also has his critics, among them the journalist Quentin Letts, who has described him as "king of the happy-clappy banalities".

+Theology

+Kendrick's songs written for March for Jesus feature themes of spiritual warfare and prophecy.
+Regarding the territorial spirits engaged in spiritual warfare, Kendrick has stated, "Satan has the real estate of villages, towns and cities overshadowed by ruling spirits which work untiringly at his command to bring about his malevolent will... ruining lives which God intended for joy, happiness and true worship."